 Just when you think you’ve got carry-on packing down, you book a two week long rafting and camping adventure, and it’s back to square one.
 We are traveling with a rafting company which saves us having to pack food and equipment, but we’re still challenged with what to bring.
 We’ll be on the river in the morning, with white water conditions, and hiking in the afternoon.
 The temperature will range from 40s at night to near 100 midday.
 And we need to fit everything in a duffel with maximum weight 20 lbs.
 So what’s on our packing list for river rafting?

 This post contains links to services and products we have used and recommend.
 No products or services were given to Traveling Tulls for review.
 TravelingTulls is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
-If you purchase a product through an Amazon link on this page, we receive a small fee at no expense to you.
-See our disclosure.
+If you purchase a product through an Amazon link on this page, we receive a small fee at no expense to you. disclosure.

 We chose Western River Expeditions for the river rafting section of our trip – a 7 day Grand Canyon adventure.
 In addition to some truly amazing guides, this company supplies tents, sleeping bags, and dry bags for our gear.
 If you are rafting on your own, you’ll want to ensure you have a way of keeping your supplies dry and stable on the raft.
 Check out these dry bags.

 Read about an average day on this anything-but-average trip – Rafting the Grand Canyon

 What are we packing for a river rafting trip?